-- Sun Vegetables are sun lovers.
+Vegetables are sun lovers.
 Most will grow their best with 6-8 hours or more of direct sunlight.
-Leafy greens can handle less sun and crops that prefer cool weather, like lettuce, will continue to grow throughout the summer is shaded by taller plants.
+Leafy greens can handle less sun and crops that prefer cool weather, like lettuce, will continue to grow throughout the summer if shaded by taller plants.
 But you will still want to choose a full sun location to site your vegetable garden.

-Proximity to the kitchen or at least easily accessibly from some entrance to the house will give you the incentive to remember to water and check on your garden everyday and you’ll be more tempted to run out and pick something fresh while you’re cooking.
+Proximity to the kitchen or at least easily accessible from some entrance to the house will give you the incentive to remember to water and check on your garden every day and you’ll be more tempted to run out and pick something fresh while you’re cooking.

-- Soil Soil is the most important factor in any garden and perhaps more so in a vegetable garden.
-Annual vegetables spend their entire season producing flowers and fruits.
-They are very heavy feeders and a rich soil will not just keep them growing strong, it will also help ward of disease and pest problems.
-So for starters, the soil in your vegetable garden will need to be rich in organic matter.
-Well go into more depth on preparing the soil in a later lesson, but know that you’ll be replenishing with organic matter every year.
+For starters, the soil in your vegetable garden will need to be rich in organic matter.
 Compost and composted manure can be added in spring and/or fall.
-I would also strongly recommend you have your soil tested when starting a new garden.
+Having you have your soil tested when starting a new garden is highly recommended.
 The test results will tell you if any other amendments need to be added and if the soil pH needs to be adjusted.

 Probably the easiest way to ensure great soil for your vegetable garden is to create raised beds.
 Raised beds simply mean the soil you are growing in is higher than the ground level by 6 or more inches.
 You can pile it between paths or create elaborate structures, but raised beds allow you to control the soil in the planting area, it never gets stepped on and compacted, it drains well and it warms up faster in the spring, so you can plant earlier.

-- Tools Every new activity requires the right tools and gardening is no exception.
+Every new activity requires the right tools and gardening is no exception.
 Vegetable gardening can be broken down into 2 stages: preparing the garden and caring for the plants.
 To create the garden, you’ll be turning a lot of soil.
 The basic tools include a: shovel, fork, trowel and maybe a tiller.
-(I’ll talk more about actually creating the garden in Lesson 2.)
-Once your plants are growing you’ll need a different set of tools which will include a: hoe, hose and nozzle or some type of irrigation system, stakes, twine and pruners.